cartant/rxjs-marbles/docs/index.md

 ### With Jest

-As with Jasmine and Mocha, instead of passing your test function directly to Jest, pass it to the library's `marbles` function:
+Instead of passing your test function directly to Jest, pass it to the library's `marbles` function:

 ```ts
 import { marbles } from "rxjs-marbles";